verynifty/nft-data-backend/README.md

 # NFT data ETL

 NFT data ETL by the [Muse DAO](https://musedao.io/) is an open source toolbox for indexing NFT transactions, sales and metadata on EVM compatible blockchains.
+This toolbox also contains an API to query the data including traits filtering.

+The toolbox is also able to decode trading history for the following marketplaces:
+* OpenSea
+* LooksRare
+* Zora

 ## Requirements